cako/notorius/README.md

 attempt at doing so.

 The project is very much a work in progress, but key parts have already been implemented.
-So far it can open PDF files and add annotations.
-Editing specific annotations, removing, moving them and saving them is yet to be written.
+So far it can open PDF files and add, edit and remove annotations.
+Reading and writing annotation files is being implemented.

 Requirements
 ------------